What Is A Trust Deed?

 An advantage of a trust deed is that whilst in the arrangement your assets are protected from seizure as payment for outstanding debts.
 What this means is that whilst paying into your arrangement your home, car and other assets are safe from seizure unlike in cases of bankruptcy.

-Another benefit of a Trust Deed is that by working with your advisor they will take into account your income and expenditure to find a figure that you can affordably pay each month.
+Another benefit is that by working with your advisor they will take into account your income and expenditure to find a figure that you can affordably pay each month.

-In order to qualify for a Protected Trust Deed in Scotland you must be a Scottish resident for at least 6 months, and have unsecured debts of over £5,000.
+In order to qualify for a Protected Trust Deed in Scotland you must meet the following criteria:

 As soon as a trust deed becomes protected, your unsecured creditors will no longer be able to use legal recovery procedures to collect these debts from you.